olivaresf/objective-c-style-guide/README.md

-# QuetzalMX Objective-C Style Guide
+# QuetzalMX's Objective-C Style Guide

 This style guide outlines the coding conventions of @olivaresf and QuetzalMX.
 It is meant to be a subjective view of how we think Objective-C should be styled.
 Its source is, obviously, The New York Times' style guide.